UTHINKUKNOWME/CEHv10StudyGuide/4-Sniffing-and-Evasion.md

 ### <u>ARP Poisioning</u>

-- Also called ARP spoofing or gratuitous ARP
+- Also called ARP spoofing
 - This can trigger alerts because of the constant need to keep updating the ARP cache of machines
 - Changes the cache of machines so that packets are sent to you instead of the intended target
 - **Countermeasures**